 It’s tempting to tell the rep all the reasons you’re actually cancelling your Comcast/Xfinity service.
 They charge too much and their speeds are too slow and your TV went out last week.
 But if you tell them that, they’ll offer a discount and a speed upgrade and a tech visit, but you’ll be back at square one.
 Pick your story and stick to it.
 The rep you’re talking to isn’t the reason you got charged too much and you’re better off swallowing your complaints and sticking to the plan.

+Stuck with Comcast?
 If you can’t or don’t want to cancel entirely, we can help.
 We negotiate with Comcast to get you a better rate without losing any service, guaranteed.
 Try our free savings calculator to find out how much we can save you!
 How much can I save?

 3. Stay Firm and Be Friendly